Water Risk Assessment

 Learn about legionella

 Water system description

-Additional fees apply for legionella samples, water logbooks and schematics.
-If you have had a previous legionella risk assessment you may not need any of these.
-But the only way for us to tell if they are needed and how many, is by carrying out the initial legionella risk assessment.
+Additional fees apply for water systems legionella samples, water logbooks and schematics.
+If you have had a previous risk assessment you may not need any of these.
+But the only way for us to tell if they are needed and how many are is by carrying out an initial legionella risk assessment.

 Once you are happy with our quote we will confirm a suitable date and estimated time of arrival for your appointment.

 An engineer will be with you on your scheduled date, and will provide a curtesy call to confirm they’re on route.

 Report & Support